 - 1. Turn off your server. - 2.
 Disconnect all external devices, ac power, and monitor power. - 3.
 Unlock and open the front bezel, loosen the two thumbscrews, and then remove the side panel. - 4.
-Remove the front plastic filler panels. - 5.
-Attach two drive rails (brackets, 74-49365-01) to the device. - a.
+Remove the front plastic filler panels. - Remove the two brackets from the inside of the drive bay and attach them to device. - a.
 Ensure that the tab on the left bracket is up (A, Figure 7-3) and the tab on the right bracket is down. - Install two screws in the front holes (C/F) and in one rear slot.(Note that, when installed, the labeling on the right bracket will be upside down.) - 6.
 Insert the device into the drive bay from the front. - 7.
 Secure the device using the two supplied mounting screws.